 Unfortunately, the new ISP’s network expansion meant that they’d also invested in new network equipment for their own core networking infrastructure.
 Long story short, the new hardware had introduced a problem that meant they’d had to turn off DHCPv6, which means my border gateway device (“router”) won’t get an IPv6 address prefix delegated.
 In other words, I can’t get an IPv6 address for any device behind my border gateway device.
 When I complained about the problem, their support representative summed up the situation nicely:

-They’ve not communicated the issue publicly in any channel, and they’ve not been able to give me a time frame for when the issue will be resolved.
+They haven’t communicated the issue publicly in any channel, and they’ve not been able to give me a time frame for when the issue will be resolved.
 They have delivered on the faster speeds (plus 2 Megabits per second up/down above and beyond their promised speeds) and they’ve not had a single minute of downtime that I’ve noticed.

-So I’m off IPv6 entirely now for the first time since 2012.
+So, I’m off IPv6 entirely now for the first time since 2012.

 What else happened in the IPv6-year 2017?